malysoun/europa-dev/README.md

 ### git zen feature
-`git zen feature` encapsulates the workflow (based on [git-flow][]) for developing against Zenoss code.
-You should use it to make sure you don't miss something.
+`git zen feature` encapsulates the workflow (based on [git-flow][]) for developing against Zenoss code, in a GitHub-aware way.
+See the image in DataSift's [git-flow for GitHub][] docs for a diagram of the branching model.
+You should use `git zen feature` to make sure you don't miss something.
 Here's how it works:

    1. `git zen feature start my-new-feature`.
       This will create a local feature branch, based off `develop`, called